Priority Deadline – December 15th

 International applicants are strongly encouraged to review the Office of Graduate Studies’ website for important and helpful information.

-- The application fee is $105 for the domestic application and $125 for the international application.
-The fee may be paid by credit card or e-check.
+- The application fee is $120 for the domestic application and $140 for the international application.
+The fee may be paid by credit card only.
 The fee must be paid before the application will be considered as complete.
 A fee must be paid for each application submitted.
 Information about fee waivers is on the Graduate Studies website.

 - The three letters of recommendation must be submitted electronically through the online application and be received by the application deadline.
 You should not have recommenders send letters in hard copy, but rather submit all recommendations online and before the application deadline.
 At this time, UC Davis is unable to accept letters of recommendation from a letter writing service.